 So you’re planning a trip to Atlanta and researching the top sights and things to do (or you’re looking for ways to entertain your out-of-town guests).
 Fortunately, many attractions are easy to get to on MARTA.
 Others take more time and planning, especially if bus rides or long walks aren’t good options for you.
 Check out the list below to see which Atlanta tourist destinations require more effort, especially if you are on a short visit, traveling with children, unable to walk long distances or are uncomfortable with riding buses.

 1. Stone Mountain Park

 2. Atlanta History Center

 A great museum with a library and gardens, the Atlanta History Center is a wonderful place to visit, but does require a bus commute or 25-minute walk along busy Peachtree Road in Buckhead.
 The bus ride isn’t long if you are willing to ride the bus or are familiar with public transit (this is a great destination to experiment with regarding a bus commute), and the same bus travels to other top tourist destinations including the High Museum of Art, Margaret Mitchell House and the Fox Theatre.

 3. Zoo Atlanta

 Like the Atlanta History Center, Zoo Atlanta is about a 25-30 minute walk away from the closest MARTA station, which is great if you want to urban hike and see some of the historic Grant Park neighborhood.
-One bus route also travels to the zoo from downtown Atlanta, but you’ll need to monitor schedules and real-time arrivals (via the MARTA on the Go app) because missing the bus means waiting awhile for the next one to arrive.
+One bus route also travels to the zoo from the King Memorial train station, but you’ll need to monitor schedules and real-time arrivals (via the MARTA on the Go app) because missing the bus means waiting awhile for the next one to arrive.